murrellrr/celastrina/@celastrina/http/README.md

 managed resources are handled internally and now no longer required indicating the system uses managed services like Vault.
 2. Support for Application Settings, App Configurations, and a hybrid Application Settings and Vault.
+3. Repaired issue in JwtSentry when expired tokens are allowed.

 ##Quick-start
 To use Celastrina.js simply deploy the following to your Microsoft Azure HTTP Trigger function: